unforgiven-development/arduino-mqtt/README.md

 *Or even better use the Library Manager in the Arduino IDE.*

+## Modifications

+All of the files in the library following the naming format __MQTT...__ been renamed to __PahoMQTT...__ to resolve naming conflicts with other Arduino libraries.
+No other changes have been made as of now.

 ## Compatibility

 The following examples show how you can use the library with various Arduino compatible hardware: